 Although Legal & General did indeed go through the meat grinder of the financial crisis its balance sheet was robust enough and its cash flows strong enough to survive relatively unharmed.

-And personally I’d much rather see an early and prudent dividend cut for the long-term good of the company than a management which pays a full dividend one day and launches a rights issue the next.
+Personally, I’d much rather see an early and prudent dividend cut for the long-term good of the company than a management that pays a full dividend one day and launches a rights issue the next.

 Reasonable medium-term growth, fantastic short-term growth

-In the beginning the company was growing progressively, but not spectacularly, after recovering from a pause in growth and minor rights issue during the 2000-2003 bear market which affected many insurers.
+In the beginning, the company was growing progressively, but not spectacularly, after recovering from a pause in growth and a minor rights issue during the 2000-2003 bear market which affected many insurers.

-Then the financial crisis hit, a loss was made and the divided was cut by a modest amount.
+Then the financial crisis hit, a loss was made and the dividend was cut by a modest amount.

 Growth through capital efficiency, cash generation and international expansion